-The optics and exposure considerations at very close and macro range are a very interesting subject.
+The optics and exposure considerations in close-up photography are an interesting subject.
 Much has already been written on this topic over the decades.
-Understandably, a discussion of the relevant principles can come across to the beginner as dry, cumbersome, and technically heavy-handed.
-Fortunately, a beginning or an advanced photographer need not understand all the technical details, since a fair amount of it has no bearing on making a real photograph in real life.
+A discussion of the relevant principles may come across to the beginner as dry, cumbersome, and technically heavy-handed.
+Fortunately, a beginning or an advanced photographer need not understand all the technical details, since a fair amount of it has no bearing on real-world and practical close-up photography.

 I have read three different textbooks on close-up and macro photography (published in the 1970s, 1980s, and mid-2000s).
-While each provides a superb and comprehensive treatment of this topic, I have found that the discussion of the rationale for exposure loss at the image plane to be incomplete.
-Finding reliable literature on the internet on exposure compensation at close subject range can be disappointing, some of which is fraught with deficiencies, and quite frankly, incorrect interpretations.
+While each provides a superb and comprehensive treatment of this topic, I have found that the discussion of the rationale for the loss of exposure density at the image plane to be incomplete.
+Finding reliable literature on the internet on exposure compensation at high magnification can be disappointing, some of which is fraught with deficiencies, and quite frankly, incorrect interpretations.
 To date, one of the best books on macro photography that I have read that not only covers the problem of exposure loss at the film plane but also the approach to magnification, depth of field, and lighting is Lester Lefkowitz’s “The Manual of Close-Up Photography”, which I highly recommend.

 “Don’t be creative when you should be mechanical, and don’t be mechanical when you should be creative.” – Fred Picker

-With this physical rationale set forth for the net exposure loss due to magnification, the immediate practical questions become (1) how much exposure is lost and (2) how does the photographer compensate for it?
+With this background set forth for the net exposure density loss due to magnification, the immediate practical questions become: (1) how much exposure density is lost and (2) how does the photographer compensate for it?

 Consider the following demonstration that is not unlike the transparency projector analogy above.
 Using a large format view camera, I made a series of test exposures under controlled conditions (Figure 2).
-I manually extended the bellows of the camera to progressively increasing lengths, adjusted the focus on the subject, made test exposures under identical conditions, and qualitatively compared the exposures.
+I manually extended the bellows of the camera to progressively increasing lengths; adjusted the focus on the subject; made test exposures under identical conditions (e.g., equivalent scene luminance, aperture, and shutter speed); and qualitatively compared the exposures.

 I used an 8×10 field camera mounted with a Schneider G-Claron 150 mm f/9 lens.
 At infinity focus, this lens only covers the 4×5 format; it will heavily vignette when used with larger formats if it is focused at infinity.
 I chose this lens by design, for reasons that will be apparent.
 For my test subject, I used a paper template of a circle (16 cm diameter) affixed to a wall.

 I made all exposures using the same light intensity on the wall (EV 11) provided by dual and symmetrical photoflood lamps; the same film (Kodak Ektascan BR/A); the same camera and lens at the same aperture (f/9); and the same shutter speed (¼ second).
-I exposed the center of the brightly lit circle on Zone VIII for all exposures.
+For all exposures, I spot metered the center of the brightly lit circle on Zone VIII.
 I developed all four negatives under the same conditions (“normal” development, 7 minute base).

 - Figure 2A: Exposure made with the lens focused at infinity (i.e., bellows extended to 150 mm in length) with a subject distance of approximately 5 feet (10x the focal length).